18F/handbook/pages/general-information-and-resources/employee-resources-policies/supporting-deaf-hoh-colleagues.md

   - /supporting-deaf-hoh-colleagues/
 ---

-Tips for effectively working with and supporting your Deaf and Hard of Hearing colleagues at TTS:
+Tips for effectively working with your Deaf and Hard of Hearing colleagues at TTS:

 * Recognize that it may be difficult or impossible for a Deaf colleague to multi-task during a meeting.
 Asking them to look at a document is asking them to shift attention away from interpreter or captions and reduces their ability to participate in the conversation.
 * Chatter on calls is hard to participate in and hard for interpreters to parse — make room for pauses.